 What if I don't know who my advisor is, or I don't have one?

-- Students in a First-Year Seminar course (USEM or House) meet with their Seminar Instructor.
+- Students in a First-Year Seminar course (USEM or House) will meet with their Seminar Instructor.

-- All other students contact a Student Success Coordinator.
+- All other students should contact a Student Success Coordinator.
 Click here for contact information.

 Can I see who my advisor is in Inside SOU?